amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `karidu + mugilu => kar + mugilu => kārmugilu` - even if the vowel remains short (`kar`), no initial `DaDum` pattern would manifest (`karmugilu` - `DumDaDaDa`).
 The word is indeed found in Old Kannada as `karmugil` with a `short` vowel.
 - `karidu + mōḍa => kar + mōḍa => kārmōḍa` - even if the vowel remains short (`kar`) , no initial `DaDum` pattern would manifest (`karmōḍa` - `DumDumDa`).
 The word is indeed found in Old Kannada as `karmōḍa` with a `short` vowel.

-Given that there other such exceptions apart from these examples, it must be admitted that these processes have complete scope even in Modern Kannada.
+Given that there other such exceptions apart from these examples, it must be admitted that these processes do not have complete scope even in Modern Kannada.

 ## The ending vowel `u` sometimes added in the nominative forms of some nouns not ending with the vowel `a`